 Prerequisites

-Please consult the prerequisites chapter in the article Installing Cybus Connectware, we assume that you are already familiar with the Cybus Portal and obtaining a license key or a license file.
+We assume that you are already familiar with the Cybus Portal and that you have obtained a license key or license file.
+Also see the prerequisites in the article Installing Cybus Connectware.

 This guide does not introduce Kubernetes, Docker, containerization or tooling knowledge, we expect the system admin to know about their respective Kubernetes environment, which brings – besides wellknown standards – a certain specific custom complexity, e.g. the choice of certain load balancers, the management environment, storage classes and the like, which are up to the customer’s operations team and should not affect the reliability of Cybus Connectware deployed there, if the requirements are met.